jollygoodjacob/NanoRefineR/README.md

 1. Spatial Downscaling
 Reprojects and resamples the input cube to a user-defined coordinate reference system (CRS) and spatial resolution.

-Useful for reducing data volume or aligning datasets to a common projection.

 2. Spectral Binning
 Aggregates spectral bands into bins of user-defined width (in nanometers).
 This is done by averaging reflectance values across bands falling into each bin.
 Binned bands are renamed using the bin center wavelength to preserve spectral traceability.

 3. Savitzky-Golay Smoothing
 Applies a Savitzky-Golay filter along the spectral dimension to reduce noise while preserving the shape of spectral features.

-User can define the polynomial order and filter length (must be odd).
+Users can define the polynomial order and filter length (must be odd).

 All processing steps are optional and can be enabled/disabled via checkboxes.
 Output files are saved in GeoTIFF format with a custom suffix, allowing easy distinction from the original input files.

-Batch processing is parallelized using doParallel for faster execution across multiple CPU cores.
+Batch processing is parallelized using `doParallel` for faster execution across multiple CPU cores.

 ## Visualization
 The visualization panel provides real-time inspection of processed results: